 For instance, SugarCRM’s Hint tool automatically searches, tunes, and inputs helpful personal and corporate profile details about your prospect from just a name and an email.
 As an added bonus, one click of a button brings this vital information directly into Sugar.

-For more information about relationship intelligence and CRM, check out our next blog on Jan.
-25.
+For more information about relationship intelligence and CRM, check out this blog.

 As CRM technology continues to advance, so do the many options it can provide for businesses of all sizes and needs.
-One such avenue is cloud-based CRM.
+Cloud-based CRM is one such avenue.
 According to Forbes, 50 percent of business activity is already executed in the cloud.
-Benefits of having cloud-based CRM is the ability to quickly get up to speed and not having the added cost or pressure of managing software on your own server.

 While AI isn’t necessarily new to the CRM world, it is quickly becoming a must-have item for the software.
 One of the main benefits of a CRM system is the ability to streamline processes, making life easier for both your and your employees.
 That’s where AI can help.